google/capsicum-linux/README.md

 kept synchronized with the [capsicum-test](https://github.com/google/capsicum-test) repository.

 Other branches **should be avoided** as they may be rebased.
-In particular, the following branches are used to divide the Capsicum code into distinct patchsets, and so are frequently rebased to synchronize with the tip of the `capsicum` branch.
+In particular, any branches named with the following prefixes are used to divide the Capsicum code into distinct patchsets, and so are frequently rebased to synchronize with the tip of the `capsicum` branch.

+ - Currently maintained topic branches:
+   - `capsicum-hooks`: Capability file descriptors via LSM hooks.
+   - `procdesc`: Process descriptors.
+   - `no-upstream`: Local changes for development convenience.
+ - Inactive topic branches:
    - `seccomp-uml`: Enable seccomp in user-mode Linux.
    - `execveat`: execveat(2) syscall.
- - `capsicum-hooks`: Capability file descriptors via LSM hooks.
    - `capsicum-capmode`: Capability mode via seccomp and an LSM hook.
- - `procdesc`: Process descriptors.
- - `no-upstream`: Local changes for development convenience.

 Functionality Overview